Publication and Project Research

 Dissertation submitted as part of the requirement for the Postgraduate Diploma in Port and Shipping Administration at Cardiff University (formerly Univ. of Wales Institute of Science and Technology (UK) in April 1988.

-It also focused on availability, role and contributions of various mode of hinterland and maritime transports systems to support the development of Indonesia' economy.
+It also focused on the availability, role, and contributions of the various hinterland and maritime transport systems to support Indonesia's economy.

-The research was supervised by Dr. A.K.C.
+The research was supervised by Prof. Dr A.K.C.
 Beresford.